AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/keyboard-shortcuts.md

 description: The information described in this section is available in both the Web Proofing Viewer and the Desktop Proofing Viewer.
 ---

-# Keyboard shortcuts in the `Workfront Proof` `proofing viewer`
+# Keyboard shortcuts in the Workfront Proof proofing viewer

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The information described in this section is available in both the `Web Proofing Viewer` and the `Desktop Proofing Viewer`.&nbsp;
+The information&nbsp;described in this section is available in both the Web Proofing Viewer and the Desktop Proofing Viewer.&nbsp;

 <table cellspacing="15">
  <tbody>